Radhika-Keni/NeuralNetworks_Classifier/README.md

 - We begin by doing an Exploratory Data analyses and Visualisation/viewing of the images
 - We then do the required pre-processing of the data to prepare it so it can be fed into a Neural Network which involves converting target variable into a one hot   vector and normalising the input data
 - We then begin the process of building a Neural Network model
-- We then begin "tuning" the model in terms of no of layers,adding L2 regularization parameter,adding batch normalisation layers & Drop out and for each of these cases , we capture the test data accuracy
+- Next we  start "tuning" the model in terms of no of layers,adding L2 regularization parameter,adding batch normalisation layers & Drop out and for each of these cases , we capture the test data accuracy
 - Finally we compare the test/validation accuracy for all the various models built above and choose the best contender
 - Refer **python worksheet Project_ClassificationUsingNeuralNetworks_MultiDigitNumbers.ipynb** for the solution